Recoherence, adiabaticity, and Markovianity in Gaussian maps: Summary and conclusion

 Let us summarise our findings.
-We first showed that there exists a critical value for the interaction strength, $\xic=\om_\uE \om_\uE$.
+We first showed that there exists a critical value for the interaction strength, $\xic=\om_\uS \om_\uE$.
 If $\xi(t)$ remains below $\xic$, the purity merely oscillates during the interacting phase, at a frequency $\om_\uE$ and with an amplitude controlled by $\om_\uS/\om_\uE (\xi/\xi_\uc)^2$, while it decays exponentially when $\xi(t)$ exceeds $\xic$.

 We then noted that there also exists an upper bound on $\xi$ below which the interaction behaves perturbatively, \ie the dynamics is well approximated by a systematic expansion in the coupling strength $\xi$.
-This bound is given by \cref{eq:gp:w:psi}, and it is not directly related to $\xic$.
+This bound is given by \cref{eq:gp:w:psi}, and it not only depends on $\xio/\xic$ but also $\omega_\uS/\omega_\uE$.
 Therefore, there is a subcritical, perturbative regime, as well as a supercritical, non-perturbative regime, but there also exists a supercritical, perturbative regime (as well as a mildly subcritical, non-perturbative regime).
 The four possibilities are sketched in the parameter space of \cref{fig.phase.diagram}, and we sampled 8 points in that parameter space in order to investigate all possible behaviours.
 For simplicity, we assumed that the interaction instantaneously switches on and off.
 This makes a piecewise, fully analytical solution available, which we then expanded in different limits.
 Our results are summarised in \cref{tab.cases}.
-Although seemingly surprising, the formal validity of the perturbative approach in the supercritical regime was found to be restricted to the early stage of the dynamics, where the behaviour of the purity is dominated by rapid oscillations that perturbation theory is able to well reproduce.
-At late time however, the slow decay of the purity is not properly accounted for, hence perturbation theory breaks down due to secular effect.
+Although seemingly surprising, the formal validity of the perturbative approach in the supercritical regime was found to be restricted to the early stage of the dynamics, where the behaviour of the purity is dominated by rapid oscillations that perturbation theory is able to reproduce well.
+At late times, however, the slow decay of the purity is not properly accounted for, hence perturbation theory breaks down due to secular effects.
 We thus concluded that \textbf{\textit{decoherence is always a non-perturbative phenomenon}}, in the sense that it only takes place in the non-perturbative regime.